RayFlaherty/RegEx_simplified/Develop/gist-template.md

 ## Regex Components

+    A quick table of contents for letters for reference later in the material.
+Don't worry if you don't understand them completely now, it will make since later.
+But here is a list of Meta Characters and what they do.

+        Character List:
+            \d  -  references all digits, 0-9
+            \w  -  references all word characters, A-Z, a-z, and 0-9,
+            \s  -  references all whitespace (areas with no value or character set) .   -  references any character what-so-ever
+            \W  -  references anything NOT a word character.
+            \S  -  references anything NOT whitespace.

 ### Anchors
     The first component I would like to cover has very little to do with text at all.
 An ANCHOR refers to the position of a character, in this case either the beginning or end of a line.
 The meta characters that govern these requests are the caret(^), indicating the beginning of a line, and the dollar sign ($), indicating the end of a line.